nextcloud/documentation/HOWTO.rst

     You should know how to configure Apache ;-)

   They can also be an attempt to inappropriately bond with the user (remember, they seek information, not entertainment.
 You are not a novelist either [1]_!)

     We are all too familiar with problems like these ;-)

-  If you are guiding the user through a scenario, the use of "we" is ok ("Next, we have to pick an appropriate caching strategy"), but should not be overused.
+  If you are guiding the user through a scenario, the use of "we" is acceptable.  ("Next, we have to pick an appropriate caching strategy"), but should not be overused.

 **Do not use "don't"**
-  For native speakers this should go without saying: Giving the books formal nature, informal wording should not be used.
-This also includes other abbreviations such as "haven't", "shouldn't", etc.  Instead, use "do not", "have not", "should not", etc. Similarly, avoid street style language, i.e. do not write "u" but "you".
+  For native speakers this should go without saying: Given the books formal nature, informal wording should not be used.
+This also includes other abbreviations such as "haven't", "shouldn't", "it's", "that's", etc.
+  Instead, use "do not", "have not", "should not", "it is " "that is" etc.
+  Similarly, avoid street style language, i.e. do not write "u" but "you".

 **Try to address the reader directly, but do not try to bond too strongly** Indirection, while sometimes elegant, makes a text harder to read: